How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 • Constructed using 100% recycled materials, making it an eco-friendly choice for environmentally conscious adventurers.

 The Atmos AG 65/Aura AG 65 backpacks provide outstanding value and ample space to accommodate all your needs for multi-day hiking and camping expeditions.
-Weighing in at 2.27 kg or 2.31 kg (5.01-5.10 lbs) for sizes S/M and L/XL respectively, and with a load range of 14 kg to 18 kg (30-40 lbs), these backpacks deliver impressive comfort and reliability.
+Weighing in at approximately 2.09-2.18 kg (4.61-4.81 lbs) for the men’s sizes and 2.03-2.09 kg (4.47-4.60 lbs) for the women’s sizes, and with a load range of 13.5 kg to 18 kg (30-40 lbs), these backpacks deliver impressive comfort and reliability.
 Our final verdict is clear: the Atmos/Aura is an extremely comfortable and reliable backpack that’s worth every penny.

 See the Osprey Aether on Amazon See the Osprey Ariel on Amazon

-We have a clear preference for Osprey backpacks, and for good reason – they make some of the best ones out there.
+We have a clear preference for Osprey backpacks, and for good reason — they make some of the best ones out there.
 The Osprey Aether 65 (for men) is our second top choice, as it offers durability and comfort with a capacity of 65-68 liters (depending on the S/M or L/XL size).
 It’s perfect for thru-hiking, backpacking, alpine expeditions, and travel.
-For women, there’s the Osprey Ariel 65, which has a capacity of 62-65 liters (depending on the XS/S or M/L size), which is 3 liters less than the Aether.
+For women, there’s the Osprey Ariel 65, which has a capacity of 62–65 liters (depending on the XS/S or M/L size).
 This size allows for packing everything you need for a long backpacking or camping trip.
 It’s worth noting that many of the features that apply to the Aether also apply to the Ariel.
-Additionally, the Aether/Ariel is compatible with the Daylite series of Osprey backpacks.
+Additionally, the Aether/Ariel series is compatible with the Daylite series of Osprey backpacks via anchor loops.

 The Aether/Ariel has many fantastic features including: